stAn47/prestashop-paymentpayee/README.md

 ## About

-This repository provides an prestashop payment module for Payee.no.
+This repository provides an Prestashop payment module for Payee.no.

-## Contributing

-PrestaShop modules are open source extensions to the [PrestaShop e-commerce platform][prestashop].
-Everyone is welcome and even encouraged to contribute with their own improvements!

-Just make sure to follow our [contribution guidelines][contribution-guidelines].

 ## License